Ushant: Sights

 The Créac'h Lighthouse (Phare du Creach) is reputedly the most powerful in Europe.
 Ouessant is the French system name for Plymouth in the British system of the Shipping Forecast.

 Cultural ties to Scotland

-In 2007, Ushant hosted a Scottish book festival and subsequently created their own tartan registered with the Scottish Register of Tartans; and in August 2010, the islanders were reported to be seeking to establish cultural links with a Scottish island.
-Rob Gibson, Member of the Scottish Parliament for the Highlands and Islands welcomed the suggestion.
+In 2007, Ushant hosted a Scottish book festival and subsequently created its own tartan registered with the Scottish Register of Tartans; in August 2010, the islanders were reported to be seeking to establish cultural links with a Scottish island.
+Member of the Scottish Parliament for the Highlands and Islands Rob Gibson welcomed the suggestion.